luca-saccilotto/luca-saccilotto/README.md

 # Welcome to my GitHub Profile! 👋

-I am a technology enthusiast who loves to solve problems using code, especially when it comes to working with data.
-Here, you can find some of my personal projects that showcase my skills and interests.
+As an individual with a passion for economics, I am also a technology enthusiast who loves to solve problems using code, particularly when it comes to working with data.
+On this platform, you can find some of my personal projects that highlight my expertise and interests.

 Feel free to take a look and give me your feedback!